 One of the more interesting hikes to do is the one to Grey Owl’s cabin.
 At the cabin you can see where Grey Owl lived with Anahareo, a Mohawk woman along with two beavers – Rawhide and Jelly Roll.
 The cabin comes complete with a beaver house of sorts.

-Have fun in Saskatoon – one of the must visit places
+Check out Saskatoon – one of the must visit places in Saskatchewan

 One of the most fun things to do in Saskatoon, at least if you’ve got an adventurous bone in your body, is to SUP.
 While you can do a short one hour version on the South Saskatchewan River within the city limits it’s also possible to SUP for 12 km from the Poplar Bluffs Conservation Area outside of Saskatoon right into the downtown core with Escape Sports.